Keeping Cool in Hot Weather

 - Pools will have decreased occupancy.

 - Pool hours will be staggered to allow for cleaning.
 New pool hours will be posted on www.somervillerec.com and, once they are set, will be available by calling 311.

 Water play areas will be opened with social distancing rules.
 In parks where the water play area attracts crowds that fail to observe social distancing measures, the feature may have to be turned off.
 To avoid the loss of these important and popular cooling and recreation features, we strongly advise all residents to learn the rules and adhere to them.

 * Please note that both outdoor pools in Somerville have capacity limits and residents are advised to seek out alternatives rather than wait in the sun if the pools are full.

 Paying for the added cost of running air conditioning in the summer can be a financial burden.
 There are several programs available to help lower your energy usage and electric bills.

 In response to the COVID-19 pandemic, note that Eversource is:

 Weatherization and Appliance Management (Swap Out)

-CAPIC administers the Income Eligible weatherization and appliance management programs for Somerville.
+Community Action Programs Inter-City (CAPIC), a local nonprofit organization, administers the income eligible weatherization and appliance management programs for Somerville.
 You could receive:

 - A replacement window A/C unit